vpsfreecz/vpsadminos/osctl/man/man8/osctl.8.md

     `-t`, `--timeout` *timeout*
-      How many seconds to wait for the container to cleanly shutdown before killing it or failing, depending on whether option `--no-kill` is set.
+      How many seconds to wait for the container to cleanly shutdown before killing it or failing, depending on whether option `--dont-kill` is set.
       The default timeout is *60* seconds.

 `ct restart` [*options*] *id*